pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Ensure your Components and Supply Chains adhere to version constraints

-Please refer to the reference doc on [Understanding SupplyChains](./../../explanation/supply-chains.hbs.md#supply-chains-cannot-change-an-api-once-it-is-on-cluster), specifically the section labelled `Supply Chains cannot change an API once it is on-cluster` for information on how `SupplyChains` and `Components` should be versioned in order to avoid delivery failures of your `Supplychain` resources to your Build clusters.
+For information about versioning `SupplyChains` and `Components` to avoid delivery failures of your `Supplychain` resources to your Build clusters, see [Supply Chains cannot change an API once it is on-cluster](./../../explanation/supply-chains.hbs.md#not-change-api).

 ## Reference Guides